ArmindoFlores/ao3_api/README.md

 # AO3 API

-This is an unofficial API that let's you access some of AO3's (archiveofourown.org) data through Python.
+This is an unofficial API that lets you access some of AO3's (archiveofourown.org) data through Python.

 ## Installation